troclaux/notes/aws.md

 > fully managed service that allows you to deploy and manage web applications and services

+- PaaS
 - developer is only responsible for the application
-- PaaS
-- uses CloudFormation to provision the application
+- elastic beanstalk uses CloudFormation to provision the application, but you don't need to managed it (all automated)
 - managed service
   - instance configuration and OS is handled by Beanstalk
   - deployment strategy is configurable but managed by Beanstalk
-- load balancing and auto-scaling
+- automatically handles: provisioning (e.g. ec2 instances), load balancing, auto scaling and monitoring
 - 3 architecture models:
-  - singe instance deployment
+  - single instance deployment
-  - LB + ASG
-    - good for production or pre-production web applications
+  - LB + ASG: good for production or pre-production web applications
-  - ASG only
-    - good for non-web apps in productions (workers, etc)
+  - ASG only: good for non-web apps in productions (workers, etc)

 - support for:
-  - go
+  - golang
   - java se
   - node.js
   - php